Grand Northern Ukulele Festival: Festival team

 The festival producer and director is Professor of Creative Media, Mary Agnes Krell.
 She has worked in the UK and the US in performance, media and higher education for decades.
 Though from the US, she is based in the UK and runs the festival in her spare time.
 To learn more about Mary Agnes Krell, see the interview with her on Hebden Bridge's community site: HebWeb Interview with Mary.

-Robert Collins, a ukulele luthier from Hebden Bridge is the co-director, and a founding member of the festival team.
+Robert Collins, a ukulele luthier based in North Tyneside is the co-director, and a founding member of the festival team.
 His responsibilities include the development of "making" workshops.

-Audra "Mim" Jeppson, a ukulele dealer from Virginia, USA, is the "Overseer of Enthusiasm."
-Her responsibilities include organising and running the open mic elements of the festival.

-Robin Evans joined the festival team in 2017 and acts in an festival outreach role, liaising with other ukulele festivals and events, to allow communication and help collaboration with other festivals and events.
+Robin Evans joined the festival team in 2017 and has acted in as artist liaison and in a festival outreach role.
+Robin has liaised with artists and other ukulele festivals and events, to support communication and enable collaborations.

-Sally & Mark Davies joined the team in 2017, Sally being a seasoned ukulele player, and Mark lending logistical and sound support during the event.

 Simon Taylor, from Farnborough, Hampshire also joined in 2017, a proponent of ukulele music via his Cool Cat Ukes website and activities, competitions brought to the GNUF event.